JGSuw/rospy_crazyflie/README.md

 ```

 ## Add permissions for the Crazyradio
-To use the Crazyradio without being root some permissions need to be added for the user.
-Create the plugdev group and add your user to it
+In order to use the Crazyradio without being root some permissions need to be added for the user.
+Create the plugdev group and add your user to it.

 ```